KatieAnthon/The_daily_grind_game/README.md

 3. To install all project dependencies, run:
 > $ pip install -r requirements.txt -v
 This will ensure that any missing dependencies are installed into your virtual environment.
+>

+4. To run the backend:
+ > cd api
+ > flask --app app run

+5. To run the frontend:
+> cd src
+> python app.py